This post may contain affiliate links. Please see my disclosure policy for details.

 If you wanted to skip Delhi and just head straight on in, you can easily catch an onward flight from the Indira Gandhi International Airport.

-If you’re up for more of an adventure and want to travel the local way that definitely opt for trains and buses.
+If you’re up for more of an adventure and want to travel the local way that definitely opts for trains and buses.
 These are no doubt cheaper and give you more of the Indian travelling experience.
-Jaipur is only a 3 hour train ride away on an express train from Delhi.
+Jaipur is only a 3-hour train ride away on an express train from Delhi.

 I would highly recommend using Cleartrip for booking all your train travel in India.